vav1288/latus/README.md

 # How does latus work? #

-Latus runs in the background as a client on your computers, usually as a desktop 'task bar' application.
+latus runs in the background on your computers, usually as a 'task bar' application.
+When file system changes occur in the `latus` directory, files in the `latus` directory are automatically synchronized across all of the your computers.

-It monitors the 'latus' directory and any file updates are (optionally) encrypted and sent to the cloud.
+latus monitors the 'latus' directory and any file updates are (optionally) encrypted and sent to the cloud.
 Currently AWS is used for the cloud storage itself.
 File system changes are stored in AWS DynamoDB, an economical (even free for low usage) database.
 AWS S3 is used as a file store of the (optionally) encrypted files.
 Locally, each computer (known as a 'node') maintains a SQLite database that is essentially a cache of the cloud database.

-When file system changes occur, the contents of the 'latus' directory are automatically synchronized across all of the latus nodes.

 # Target Audience #